 - Some water

 On stovetop, heat up the first 4 ingredients in a small pot (put 2 dates if you prefer a sweeter taste or more lemon if you prefer a tangy taste).
 Bring to a gentle boil and reduce heat to low.
 With wooden spoon, stir and bang the dates until they dissolve and small specks remain.
 Add some water and/or extra lemon juice so that the cream isn’t overly thick.
-Transfer into a sauce serving pot and pour on top of cake portion.
+To make it super smooth, whizz the cream with a handheld blender or a NutriBullet, although this may not be necessary.
+Transfer cream into a sauce serving pot and pour on top of cake portion.